 This sanctuary is considered to be one of the best preserved temples in Egypt, likely because it lay buried under a protective layer of sand until it was excavated by French Egyptologist Auguste Mariette in the 1860s.
 The Temple of Edfu was built in honour of the falcon-headed sky god, Horus, was abandoned by the Roman Empire in 391 AD.

-Re-join Steam Ship Sudan to enjoy another delicious lunch while you sail onward to Kom Ombo, 145km south, to the pillars of Kom Ombo.
+Re-join Steam Ship Sudan to enjoy another delicious lunch while you sail onward to Kom Ombo, 90 miles south.
 Kom Ombo temple dates back to 180BC, during the Ptolemaic era, and was dedicated to Sobek, the crocodile god.
 After exploring the site with your guide, get back on board and gaze up at the pillars from the Steam Ship Sudan's deck and watch as the sun sets slowly behind them.
 Dinner and drinks will be served as night falls and the ship will remain docked here for the night.

-Today is your last full day aboard the Steam Ship Sudan, so make sure you enjoy plenty of deck viewing time as you make the final 48km journey to reach Aswan, at the end of the fertile Nile Valley.
+Today is your last full day aboard the Steam Ship Sudan, so make sure you enjoy plenty of deck viewing time as you make the final 30 mile journey to reach Aswan, at the end of the fertile Nile Valley.

 When you arrive you'll be getting off board to explore the Temple of Philae which is the domain of the Goddess Isis - the universal mother who reigned over life, death and resurrection.
 Philae was one of the most important shrines of ancient Egypt until 550AD when the Byzantine Emperor, Justinian, ordered its closing after 4000 years of worship.
 Much later, during the 1960's, when the construction of Aswan's High Dam was underway, the temple was actually dismantled, moved and rebuilt on its current site at Agilika Island - quite a feat we think you'll find even more impressive when you see the temple for yourself!